UUcoffeeCup

 PLEASE SIGN-UP FOR COFFEE HOUR

 Coffee Hour is an essential part of the service for UUs.
 We need to make this a community affair.
-People have been very generous and consistent in contributing snacks for coffee hour.
-That will continue.
+We ask you to please continue to bring snacks for coffee hour.
 Here's Ellen showing how easy it is for you to bring a Coffee Hour Snack!
-We are asking people to take a turn doing set up and clean-up.
+We are asking people to take a turn doing set up and clean-up, there is a sign-up sheet on the Welcome Table.
 If all those who are able take a turn do so, this will not be a burden on any one person.
 As usual you will not be doing it alone.
 Others will help.
-A checklist with explicit instructions for anyone who needs it is posted in the kitchen.

 ---------------------------------------------------------------------